wanderlust1983/courseproject/README.md

 STEP 5:
 line 37 called the reshape2 package.
 NB: please install.packages("reshape2") if you haven't done it already;
-line 38 use the melt command to rearranging the data by "subject" and "activity" column. line 39 use the dcast command to perform STEP 5's mean for each subject, activity and variable line 40 use write.table to generate .txt file for the first box for submission
+line 38 use the melt command to rearranging the data by "subject" and "activity" column;
+line 39 use the dcast command to perform STEP 5's mean for each subject, activity and variable;
+line 40 use write.table to generate .txt file for the first box for submission.